 In the face of this resources boom, it is disappointing – though not surprising – that a massive number of Nigerians still flourish in stark penury.
 While poverty may seem an insurmountable impasse for the country, experts have confidently proposed education to be a potent weapon against the towering poverty in country.
 There is an abundance of evidence that countries who have a more educated population are healthier, wealthier and more stable.

 Educating the girl child carries as much importance as increasing the budgetary allocation for the health sector.
 This is because education is light, wealth and power.
-Girls that do not get educated are on a high risk of becoming child mothers, are more vulnerable to disease, and suffer the risk of dying of HIV Aids.
+Girls that do not get educated are at a high risk of becoming child mothers, are more vulnerable to disease, and suffer the risk of dying of HIV Aids.

 With the look of things, it is obvious that this cost of our little investment in the health and educational sector – especially of the girl child – is too expensive for us to bear as a developing nation.
-Sir, an increased health spending will translate into a healthier and increasingly productive population, just as an increased educational allocation and monitoring would mean a healthier, wealthier and more progressive population.
+Sir, increased health spending will translate into a healthier and increasingly productive population, just as an increased educational allocation and monitoring would mean a healthier, wealthier and more progressive population.
 Shouldn’t we be more concerned about people’s lives than infrastructures?